-An abnormal low-dose test result may indicate that you’re suffering from an excessive release of cortisol.
-This is known as Cushing’s syndrome.
+An abnormal low-dose test result may indicate that you’re experiencing an excessive release of cortisol.
+This is known as Cushing syndrome.
 This disorder could be caused by an adrenal tumor, a pituitary tumor, or a tumor elsewhere in your body that’s producing ACTH.
-The results of the high-dose test can help isolate the cause of Cushing’s syndrome.
+The results of the high-dose test can help isolate the cause of Cushing syndrome.